Residency

 Basic Rules:

-- For single property owners: Israeli residents or non-Israeli residents making Aliyah (within two years) and residential owners may claim the above exemption every 18 months regardless of previous ownership, but the owner had to have owned the property at least 18 months prior the sale
+• For single property owners: Israeli residents or non-Israeli residents making Aliyah (within two years) and residential owners may claim the above exemption every 18 months regardless of previous ownership, but the owner had to have owned the property at least 18 months prior to the sale.

-- The above exemption is not allowed to foreign residents owning an Israeli property unless he could prove that he does own a house in his home country.
+• The above exemption is not allowed to foreign residents owning Israeli property unless they can prove that they don’t own a house in their home country.

-- Inherited property will not affect the single owner property tax exemption, however, certain exceptions apply to inherited property.
+• The inherited property will not affect the single-owner property tax exemption; however, certain exceptions apply to inherited property.

 Step Up Basis

-When an Israeli resident inherits (or receives as a gift) a property from a foreign resident, the capital gain tax will apply upon sale of the property.
+When an Israeli resident inherits (or receives as a gift) a property from a foreign resident, the capital gain tax will apply upon the sale of the property.
 By default, the new owner of the property will “step into the shoes” of the original owner and is taxed on the entire capital period during the entire holding period of the original owner and based on the original cost basis.
-However, The Israeli tax authorities allow for a possibility to apply for a “Step up Basis” through a special form.
-The form requires a specific list of documents to provide to approve the step up basis.
+However, The Israeli tax authorities allow for the possibility to apply for a “Step-up Basis” through a special form.
+The form requires a specific list of documents to provide to approve the step-up basis.

 This guest post was written by Avraham Deustch’s office and Yair Givati.
 The content presented here represents information and opinions of the guest writers and not Nefesh B’Nefesh.